reportportal/docs/src/md/src/GettingStarted/ConfigurationOfReportPortalServer.md

 3. Click the 'Administrative' link
 4. Click the 'Server Settings' from the left-hand sidebar
 5. Go to the 'Statistics' tab
-6. Leave the default settings or deselect the checkboxs
+6. Leave the default settings or deselect the checkboxes
 7. Click the Submit button if settings have been changed.

 Now the settings of ReportPortal service is fully configured.
-Next steps will discribe the organization of working space (project) in ReportPortal.
+Next steps will describe the organization of working space (project) in ReportPortal.